Andaman Islands travel FAQ

 Let me shout the truth out: if you are at least a little experienced certified diver, you will be either disappointed or annoyed by diving in the Andaman Islands.
 The reason for this is Indian (or Andaman) bureaucracy.

-The thing is, it is most of the time forbidden to do a boat dives in Havelock Island.
+The thing is, it is periodically forbidden to do a boat dives around Havelock Island.
 This leaves you with only 2 shore dives options in Havelock, one very boring around the jetty and second, the better one, in Elephanta beach.
-Havelock is one of only 2 places where any diving equipment and instructors are available n Andaman Islands, the second is North Bay near Port Blair.
+Havelock is one of only 2 places where any diving equipment and instructors are available in Andaman Islands, the second is North Bay near Port Blair.
+As of October 2019 I got confirmed from local dive shop, tha they are allowed to do a boat dives within a mile from havelock, which is already an improvement.
+Let us all hope it lasts and regulations are further relaxed.

 If you are totally inexperienced and never dived before, you will for sure be amazed by diving in the Andaman Islands.
 If you are a little experience inquire beforehand if diving from a boat is allowed as shore dives are far from amazing.